Intermittent Fasting Side Effects (and How to Handle Them)

 • Bloating after eating: Your digestive system slows during fasting.
 Eating a large meal quickly after a fast can overwhelm it temporarily.

 • Acid reflux: Some people experience increased stomach acid during fasting hours, though research is mixed on this.
+If you already have reflux, our guide to fasting with GERD covers what tends to change and what to watch for.

 How to fix it: